-1. In the Domain Management page, click Site on the Start Page or select Operations > Site Manager from the quick access toolbar.
+1. In the Domain Management page, click Site on the Start Page or select Site Manager from the navigation menu.

 2. In the Site Manager, right-click the My Network root node in the site tree and then select Add Container Site.